trust-mfn-berlin/animals-as-objects/vault/material.face-to-face-with-zoo-animals.md

 <figcaption>

-_Picture of the baby animal zoo from 1936.
+_Picture of the ‘baby animal zoo’ from 1936.
 (AZGB.
 All rights reserved.)_

 </figcaption>

 </figure>

-The baby animal zoo at Berlin Zoo was so popular that the zoo repeated it many more times.
+The ‘baby animal zoo’ at Berlin Zoo was so popular that the zoo repeated it many more times.
 The encounter between lamb and cheetah in the picture shown at the beginning was thus no coincidence.
 Nor were meetings between lambs, cheetah cubs, and human children.
 Predators are no longer kept together with domestic animals like sheep or goats in Berlin or at any other German zoos.
 What has remained are petting zoos with domestic animals.
 They do not provide human children with any opportunities to directly interact with juvenile predators, but this does not just benefit the animals but also prevents the image being conveyed of predator babies as stuffed toys.

 <figure>